 It’s something I’ve been working towards for many years and now it’s finally happening.

-Full disclosure: It has something to do with becoming a brand new therapist here at Shift Collab, after being a clinical social worker with a bunch of organizations!
+Full disclosure: It has something to do with becoming a brand new therapist here at Shift Collab, after being a social worker with a bunch of organizations!